S. Cary Gaylord

 He began practicing in the field of eminent domain in 1978, working first in Miami, then in Sarasota and moving back to Tampa in 1983.
 In July 2000 he helped form the law firm of Gaylord Merlin Ludovici & Diaz.

 Mr. Gaylord is a member of Idlewild Baptist Church and serves as Chairman of the Board of Family First, a nonprofit organization dedicated to strengthening families.
-Fishing and spear fishing, hunting, and personal fitness are recreational activities enjoyed by him and his family.
+Fishing and spear fishing, hunting and riding his motorcycle are recreational activities enjoyed by him and his family

 He is married to Ann Kirkconnell Gaylord and they have two married children.